Estimated reading time: 4 minutes

 Overlays in 90 seconds!

-If you remember from my previous overlays how-to post, these tools can be used to enhance your images and give them a unique touch.
-In this case, I’ll be applying the overlay to photos of neighbour cat Taz and Crew member Toulouse.
+In this sample, I’ll be applying the overlay to photos of neighbour cat Taz and Crew member Toulouse.
 With just a few simple steps, I will show you that you can create your own stunning and otherworldly effects!

-1. Create A Cat of Mystery!
+1. Create A Cat of Mystery

-Start with a clear cat portrait.
 This idea works wonderfully well if you have a cat portrait where you have angled the camera slightly upwards or like Sienna here you have your cat as your sole focus.
 Keep it simple and unfussy.

 2. Choose Your Overlay